smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

     Accept: application/json

 The metadata response contains (among other details) the EHR's authorization URL for use below.
 For details about how the EHR publishes the relevant OAuth URLs, <a href="{{site.baseurl}}authorization/conformance-statement">see here</a>.

-*Note that apps using the <span class="label label-primary">standalone launch</span> flow will launch from outside of the EHR, so no launch notification is required.
-These apps will begin the process at step 2 below.*
+Later, when the app prepares a list of access scopes to request from the EHR authorization server, it will bind to the existing EHR context by including the launch notification in the scope.

+#### Standalone launch sequence
+If the app is a standalone app that launches from outside the EHR, it will launch from its registered URL without a launch id.
+Such an app will declare its launch context requirements by adding specific scopes to the authorization request.
+The EHR’s "authorize" endpoint will acquire the context the app needs and making it available.

+For example:
+If the app needs patient context, the EHR AS may provide the end-user with a patient selection widget.
+For full details, see SMART launch context parameters (/authorization/scopes-and-launch-context).

+*	launch/patient - to indicate that the app needs to know a patient ID
+*	launch/encounter - to indicate the app needs an encounter

+To complete the authorization and retrieval steps below, the app discovers the server's OAuth authorize and token endpoint URLs by examining the EHR's conformance statement.

 <br><br>